whitevanillaskies/whitebloom/README.md

 Local whiteboard with typical features such as writing text, loading images, groups, etc. Unlike cloud or proprietary whiteboards it gives you absolute control over your resources.

+Whitebloom is desktop only.
+No plans yet to have support for tablets or phones.

 ### Materials

 Whitebloom uses Materials as the primary resource.
 A material can be either a file (including whiteboards) or a link such as URL.
 Your materials can be managed via Arrangements (TAB to launch the palette, then start typing `materials` or find it in the actions).
 URLs, links, and raw files appear here.
 There are two ways to arrange your materials: via bins and sets.